gbowerman/azure-myriad/publicip-dns/readme.md

 </a>

 ## Providing feedback
-Please log issues against this repo to provide your feedback.
+Please log issues against this repo to provide feedback.